Robie is a big fan of healthy life styles with a positive attitude. She also loves gardening, a passion passed on by her grandparents.

 Her mom and her sister are healers, and they can cure any illness with the few resources they have available in their state of poverty, mostly relying on natural remedies like plants, oils, etc.

 Girls Named After Plants: Katniss and Rue

-Katniss and the cute Hunger Game participant, Rue, are named after plants.
-Even Karniss's sister, Primrose, has the name of a flower.
+Katniss and the young Hunger Game participant, Rue, are named after plants.
+Even Katniss's sister, Primrose, has the name of a flower.

 I had never heard of the katniss plant before reading the book, and I thought it was made up by the author.
 When I looked it up, however, I discovered that it does in fact exist and that it has an interesting story.

 Rue is also a plant, and it has healing properties, as well.